 September 23-25: Workshop : City, Hinterland, and Environment: Urban Resilience in the Late Roman and Early Islamic Period.
 Joint Committee for Nordic research councils in the Humanities and Social Sciences, Helsinki University, Aarhus University, University of Bergen.
-Program to be announced.
+Program.

 September 25: Guest lecture Matt Simonton, Arizona State University: Classical Greek Oligarchy – A Political History.

 September 26.-27.: Workshop: The Road More Travelled, the Story Less Told: Uncovering the Ancient Roots of Modern Oligarchy.
-Program to be announced.
+Program.

 December 12: Christmas seminar.